 On cold, grey days, when there’s no sun and you don’t want to leave a window open, you can crank up the radiator and place your clothes horse next to it.

-Most radiators recommend that you don’t drape clothes directly over them as this is a fire hazard.
+Most radiator manufacturers recommend that you don’t drape clothes directly over them as this is a fire hazard.
 Plus, the warm air needs to circulate around all the clothes, so they won’t dry as fast if something’s covering the heat source.

 You can find clothing racks that are specifically designed to hang over radiators which avoids the potential danger of placing clothes directly over them.